-These Guidelines were originally adopted May 18, 2016.
+These Guidelines were originally adopted on May 18, 2016.
 In anticipation of the second round of funding (Round 2) to occur in 2018, the State Water Board adopted amendments to these Guidelines on December 19, 2017.
 Additional amendments were adopted on February 2, 2021.
-The Deputy Director of the DFA is authorized to apply the provisions of these amendments to projects awarded funds as part of the first round of funding (Round 1).
+In anticipation of the eventual depletion of the remaining funds after the third round of funding (Round 3), additional amendments were adopted on May 2, 2023.
+The Deputy Director of the DFA is authorized to apply the provisions of these amended Guidelines to projects awarded funds as part of the first, second, and third rounds of funding (Round 1, Round 2, and Round 3).